 - 1 cup Freshly brewed chun mee Chinese green tea (loose leaf preferred)

 - Freshly ground sea sale (to taste)

 - Allow contents of BOWL 1 to marinade for two to three hours in the fridge

 - Place contents of BOWL 1 into a deep skillet/sauce-pan on med-low

 - Add contents of BOWL 2 into the skillet/saucepan

 - Place contents of BOWL 3 into a small or medium sized pot on med-low

 White tea is the youngest harvested buds of the Camellia sinensis plant almost exclusively in the Fujian province of China.
-It gets its name from the down white hairs that are found on the leaves.
-The liquor itself is the most pale of teas and it is known for its mild taste and fresh scent.

 It would not be a proper lesson on tea without sitting down and discussing the origin of tea.
 Where is it grown?
 More importantly where can it grow?